sanketsaurav/zc_common/zc_common/remote_resource/README.md

 ## RemoteForeignKey (models)

 This is a model field that implements the format we have defined for how microservices will store relations to remote services.
-The `RemoteForeignKey` field overrides the default `CharField` and adds the additional constraints of capping the `max_length` at 50, adds a `db_index`, and uses a database column of `<fieldname>_id` by default.
+The `RemoteForeignKey` field overrides the default `CharField` and adds the additional constraints of capping the `max_length` at 50, adds a `db_index`, and uses a database column of `<resource_type>_id` by default (where resource_type is passed in the field declaration).

 Example usage: